-The Rituals pendant lamp, created by the designers and architects Ludovica + Roberto Palomba for Foscarini, attracts attention because of its plasticity.
-The lamp moves playfully on the slim path between orient and occident.
-The challenge was to translate the weightlessness of oriental lanterns into a group of glass lamps.
+The Rituals pendant lamp, which was created by the architects and designers Ludovica + Roberto Palomba for Foscarini, impresses above all with its plasticity.
+The lamps playfully straddle the boundary between west and east.
+The challenge was to carry over the weightlessness of Washi paper from oriental lanterns to a group of glass lamps.

-The diffuse light makes the Rituals pendant lamp suitable for different rooms and it re-interprets the magical look of rice paper or of the mulberry tree bark – which is the original material for Japanese lamps – by means of using blown and satined glass on a physical and precious way.
-Horizontal lines, which run through the surface of the lamps, create a soft and fascinating décor and they also influence the damping of the intensity of the light – and therefore spreading a full, warm and soft light.
+With its diffuse light, the Rituals pendant lamp is suitable for various spaces and reinterprets the magic of rice paper or the bark of a mulberry tree - the raw materials for Japanese lanterns - by using blown and satinised glass in a tangible and luxurious way.
+Horizontal lines running through the surface of the lamp create a soft and fascinating decoration that also help lessen the intensity of the light source while spreading full, warm and soft light.

 With its paper-like body made from blown glass, the Rituals pendant lamp can be used by itself or with others in a harmonious arrangement.